clinicaltrial-upr2540/clinicaltrialvis/importer/README.md

 ChemDataExplorer requires a PostgresSQL database instance in which to store the data.
 You can install a local instance using Homebrew or a Docker container, but we recommend setting up an instance in the cloud using [Amazon Web Services](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html) or [Heroku](https://devcenter.heroku.com/articles/heroku-postgresql), or working with your organization's IT department.

-Once you have a database instance set up and administrator credentials created, rename `database.conf.sample` to `database.conf` and fill in the imformation to connect to the database.
+Once you have a database instance set up and administrator credentials created, rename `database.conf.sample` to `database.conf` and fill in the information to connect to the database.

 ### Running the import